 On the thirtieth January on the lunar calendar, people welcome Ong Tao home.
 On this day, they also welcome the ancestor home to enjoy Tet with the descendant.
-The ceremony welcoming the ancestor is very solemn, must offering is five-fruit tray.
-According to Eastern philosophy, the five kinds of fruit symbolize for five basic elements: metal, wood, water, fire and earth which are used to make the Universe.
-The five kinds of fruit also show dream of people about a better year.
-Besides the five-fruit tray there are square glutinous rice cakes and round sticky rice cakes, watermelons, rice, meat, fish…When the offering is ready, the descendant stands in front of the altar and pray.
+The ceremony welcoming the ancestor is very solemn, must offering is a five-fruit tray.
+According to Eastern philosophy, the five kinds of fruit symbolize five basic elements: metal, wood, water, fire and earth which are used to make the Universe.
+The five kinds of fruit also show the dream of people about a better year.
+Besides the five-fruit tray, there are square glutinous rice cakes and round sticky rice cakes, watermelons, rice, meat, fish…When the offering is ready, the descendant stands in front of the altar and pray.
 After that, members of the family eat and drink, talk to each other happily.

-On New Year’s Eve, most of families stay up late over 00:00 to welcome a new year.
-Early in the evening, everybody prepare a feast of traditional foods for Tet to worship their ancestors and eat the feast after that.
+On New Year’s Eve, most of the families stay up late over 00:00 to welcome a new year.
+Early in the evening, everybody prepares a feast of traditional foods for Tet to worship their ancestors and eat the feast after that.
 They prepare the offering for the watch-night time ceremony.
 The offering consists of bakes, jams and fruits.
 Exactly at midnight, they burn incense to pray to God and Buddha for a good new year.

 Offering on Vietnamese New Year’s Eve consist of fruits, glutinous cake, Vietnamese pork roll, pickled, boiled chicken, soup with bamboo shoot, fried spring roll, salad, steamed sticky rice with Gac, flowers, wine…

 Vietnamese people have the expression relating to Tet days: “mung mot nha cha, mung hai nha chu, mung ba nha thay”.
-This expression means on the first day of Tet, Vietnamese people visit parents, on the second day they visit uncles and on the third, they visit teacher.
+This expression means on the first day of Tet, Vietnamese people visit parents, on the second day they visit uncles and on the third, they visit teachers.
 A family in Vietnam usually has three generations: grandparents, parents, and children.
 On the first day of Tet, family members have to stay at home in order to donate ancestor.
-Two-generation families will come to visit parents and grandparents on this day they.
+Two-generation families will come to visit parents and grandparents on this day.
 Children will wish their parents and grandparents longevity and good health.
 Parents and grandparents also wish their children the best in life and gift them red envelopes with lucky money inside.
 On the second of Tet, people go to visit relatives.
 They are very happy to meet each other.
-They talk about the business in the last year and give each other the best wishes.
+They talk about the business in the last year and give each other best wishes.
 On the third day of Tet, people come to visit their teachers.
 In Vietnam, people respect teachers the most because they are highly influenced by Confucianism.

-On the days before Tet and three first days of Tet, in centers of cities, provinces and districts, there are a lots of spring flower festivals.
+On the days before Tet and three first days of Tet, in centers of cities, provinces and districts, there are lots of spring flower festivals.
 People usually come to these places to go for a walk, admire sights and take photographs.